CMU-17-214/f2023/labs/lab04.md

 To start designing a solution, consider the scenario of:

-* During the game, the player decides to take the ‘hit’ action, which includes dealing an additional card, checking whether the player’s turn is over, etc.
+* During the game, a player decides to take the ‘hit’ action, which includes dealing an additional card, checking whether the player’s turn is over, etc.

 Create an _interaction diagram_ (using a UML sequence diagram) that models the **interaction among objects** in this scenario.
 Your diagram should include specific classes and methods that you drew up in your object model.
 As you map out the interactions, consider how they might look different had you made different design decisions.
 Note: To help distinguish this artifact from system sequence diagrams, we sometimes call this an object-level interaction diagram.